-Thermonuclear fusion refers to nuclear fusion reactions which take place at extremely high temperatures (example: reactions in the sun).
+The thermonuclear reaction is the fusion of two light atomic nuclei into a single heavier nucleus by a collision of the two interacting particles with high temperatures as a consequence of which a large amount of energy is released.
+Thermonuclear fusion refers to nuclear fusion reactions that take place at extremely high temperatures (for example reactions in the sun).
 The energy produced here is extremely high but such reactions cannot be controlled.
-If we are able to achieve conditions where such a reaction can take place while controlling its rate, then we can achieve controlled thermonuclear fusion.
+If we are able to achieve conditions where such a reaction can take place while controlling its rate, then we can achieve what is called controlled thermonuclear fusion.

-Another issue to consider in controlled thermonuclear reaction is about containing it.
+Another issue to consider in a controlled thermonuclear reaction is about containing it.

-Magnetic Confinement – used as particles are charged
+- Magnetic confinement is used as particles are charged.

-Inertial Confinement – rapid pulse dispensed to achieve required conditions
+- Inertial confinement is the rapid pulse dispensed to achieve the required conditions.

 Since there aren’t any possibilities for chain reactions to occur, it’s easier to control and stop them than fission reactions.
 This is why people are trying to tap into this source rather than using fission reactions.
 Along with the fact that it can produce virtually an abundant source of fuel with very little and easily available fuel, it also has almost no nuclear waste!

-Unfortunately, there is no possibility of harnessing this energy in the near future, till perhaps about 20 – 25 years from now and no economical feasibility until then as well.
-There is a common thought that, in case this is not a foreseeable future, the amount of resources spent on research could have been diverted for other renewable sources of energy.
+Unfortunately, there is no possibility of harnessing this energy in the near future, until perhaps about 20 – 25 years from now and no economical feasibility until then as well.
+There is a common thought that in case this is not a foreseeable future, the number of resources spent on research could have been diverted for other renewable sources of energy.

 Learn about nuclear energy with BYJU’S – The Learning App.